 Treatment Options for Labral Tears

 At Wake Forest Baptist Health, we don’t push surgery as the only treatment possibility.
 Our non-operative treatments for labral tears include:

 - Activity modification

 If your pain does not respond to non-operative treatments and is affecting your daily quality of life, your doctor may recommend surgery.

 Labral tear surgery is a type of hip arthroscopy.
 That means it is a minimally invasive procedure that only requires two incisions about the size of a dime.
 It is an outpatient surgery that takes only two to four hours.

-Your surgeon will use an arthroscope – a tool with a light and video camera – to locate the labral tear.
+Your surgeon will use an arthroscope – a tool with a light and video camera – to locate labral tears.
 Using tiny surgical instruments that allow precise movements, your doctor will repair the tear and remove any damaged parts of the hip.
 If there is too much abnormal rubbing inside the joint, your surgeon will also change the shape of the bone to allow the hip to have more natural motion.